lpmoe/MITAlexaSkill/README.md

 function startSkillHandlers 	// Call at the start of the skill, picks and ask first question for the user askQuestionHandlers    		// user will have been asked a question when this intent is called.
 We want to look at their yes/no

-				// response and then ask another question.
-If we have asked more than the requested number of questions Alexa will

-				// make a choice, inform the user and then ask if they want to start again

 GetMITCourseIntent     		// This function will give information on the MIT courses function QueryMitApi   		// Make https call to get MIT course information